gsanchietti/contacts-calendar-downloader/docs/advanced.md

 ## Database Storage

+### PostgreSQL Database

+The service uses PostgreSQL for persistent storage with connection pooling for performance.
+The database connection pool maintains 1-20 concurrent connections to handle multiple requests efficiently.

 ### Database Schema

-The service uses a database with the following tables:
+The service uses a PostgreSQL database with the following tables:
 - `user_tokens`: Stores encrypted OAuth tokens per user The `token_data` field is encrypted using AES-256 and contains pickled OAuth credentials
 - `access_tokens`: Stores Bearer tokens for API access